Tuhin114/auth0_package/README.md

-# auth-package
+# auth0_package

-The **auth-package** is an npm package designed to simplify the setup of authentication routes (login, signup, and logout) in your project.
+The **auth0_package** is an npm package designed to simplify the setup of authentication routes (login, signup, and logout) in your project.
 After installation, it creates a separate folder in your project root directory and makes necessary changes to index.js, allowing you to test these routes directly without additional coding.

 # Process

 ## Important Notes :
 - This npm package is only designed to use with **react.js + javascript**.
 - In future versions it will be available for all popular tech stack.

 ## Quick Installation :

+- `npm i auth0_package`
-- `npx auth-package`
+- `npx auth0_package`
 - `npm install express mongoose jsonwebtoken bcryptjs dotenv cors cookie-parser`
 - Go to `.env` file in your project(which is generated from the auth-package) and the you have to give `MONGO_URI` and `JWT_SECRET`.
 - All done 👍.
 Now run your server.